-- 1. Prepare and follow a Key Generation Script; - 2.
+- 1. This CA prepares the key generation script and generates the key pair in accordance with the script; - 2.
 Use a hardware cryptographic module that at least complies with CNS 15135, ISO 19790, FIPS 140-2 Level 3 or FIPS 140-3 Level 3 to produce key pairs in accordance with the provisions of Section 6.2.1.
 The private key is stored in the hardware cryptographic module without any leakage after generation; and - 3.
 Have a Qualified Auditor witness the CA Key Pair generation process or record a video of the entire CA Key Pair generation process.